KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/buffers.md

 in math to explain this correctly and there are already pretty nifty resources, so look at [learnopengl.com](https://learnopengl.com/Getting-started/Coordinate-Systems) or DuckDuckGo for the actual details.

-The important thing is that our vertices sit at distance of 0.1 on the X and Y axes away from the border of our window.
+The important thing is that our vertices sit at a distance of 0.1 on the X and Y axes away from the border of our window.
 If we were to set the Z value to 1.0, our vertices would be as close to the screen as possible before leaving it and a Z below -1.0 would mean they are "behind" our screen.

 Why 4 vertices when we want to draw a triangle?
-W
+Well, find out in the next episode of "Hello Triangle" ;)